studio-lucia/magicaldata/files/KANJI.FNT.md

 The first, second, and fourth characters don't exist in the Shift JIS character set.

+### Mismatched codepoints

+The character "‥", which follows "〜" (nyoro), is mapped to 8163.
+8163 is the codepoint for the three-dot leader, used as an ellipsis; 8164 would be the codepoint for the two-dot leader.
+It's possible it was mapped to 8163 because it's used as an ellipsis, even though it only contains two dots.

 ## TODO

 The font begins at 0x0C48 into the file and runs until 0xD0A8.
 I haven't yet determined what the data which follows the font is.